Am I feral yet?

 I call it a porch.
 Some people say balcony, but that’s not right.
 Verandah, I think, is more accurate.
 It fact it’s more or less a living room, just without walls.
 The Greeks called it stoa, as in Stoic philosophy.
 Philosophy of the porch.

 Cos that’s where you sit and philosophize, while you pass the inspiration anti-clockwise, rasta-style.

 At dark I make a fire.
 A wood fire in front of the hut helps keep the mosquitoes away.
 But I’d do it anyway.
 It’s more like an observance or a form of meditation.
 I used to watch TV; now I watch flames.

 That’s one of the beautiful things about living in this valley by myself: I can burn what I want.
 If I want to turn a banana tree festooned with dried-out leaves into a dripping fountain of flame, I can do it on a whim.
 One touch of the lighter and it goes up like a firework.
 In the dry season, at least.
 A beautiful sight, in the dark.

 So many beautiful things about this little valley.
 The rocks I found under the vegetation, packed with quartz.
 The ocean rocking at the end of it.
 And the nobody in it.

-Just me and the cobras, and the bats, the sea-eagles, cormorants and cranes, the hundreds of little chameleons and salamanders, the owls, the butterflies and enormous moths, the mosquitoes and the ants and the evil centipedes and the big hunting spiders.
+Just me and the cobras, and the bats, the sea-eagles, the hundreds of little chameleons and salamanders, the owls, the butterflies and enormous moths, the mosquitoes and the ants and the evil centipedes and the big hunting spiders.
 And the monitor lizards.
 And the tortoise that Hippy rescued.